Vortex generation in a superfluid gas of dipolar chains in crossed electric and magnetic fields

 \section{Abstract}

 Crossed electric and magnetic fields influence dipolar neutral particles in the same way as the magnetic field influences charged particles.
-The effect of crossed fields is proportional to the dipole moment of particles (inherent or induced).
-We show that the effect of crossed fields is quite spectacular in a multilayer system of polar molecules with dipole moments perpendicular to the layers.
-In this system the dipoles are coupled into chains, with a very large dipole moment of a given chain.
-The crossed fields may then induce a large number of vortices in the superfluid gas of chains.
-This effect can be used for monitoring the formation and dissociation of chains in multilayer dipolar structures.
+The effect of crossed fields is proportional to the dipole moment of the particle (inherent or induced).
+We show that this effect is quite spectacular in a multilayer system of polar molecules.
+In this system molecules may bind in chains.
+At low temperature the gas of chains becomes the superfluid one.
+The crossed fields then induce vortices in the superfluid gas of chains.
+The density of vortices is proportional to the number of particles in the chain.
+The effect can be used for monitoring the formation and destruction of chains in multilayer dipolar gases.